AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Tag management operations/DescribeTagResources.md

 # DescribeTagResources

-Queries the tags of resources.
+Queries the tags that are attached to specified resources.

 The maximum number of times that each user can call this operation per second is 10.